This is Beyond is for everyone. Here’s how we’re committing to make our events more inclusive.

 Listening.
 We are opening up the opportunity for our communities to talk to us transparently.
 How can we do better?
 How can your expertise help us do better?
 We are listening, we are accountable, and we want to hear from you – you can reach out to us at firstname.lastname@example.org.

 Understanding.
 First, we need to assess the current levels of representation in each of our communities.
-From here, we will take actionable steps to improve diversity at each of our shows – PURE Life Experiences, L.E/Miami, We Are Africa and Further East.
+From here, we will take actionable steps to improve diversity at each of our shows – PURE Life Experiences, L.E/Miami, We Are Africa, Further East, Do Not Disturb and SET.

 Evolving the conversation.
-We are committing to a Diversity & Inclusion activation at each of our shows in 2021.
+We are committing to a Diversity & Inclusion activation at each of our shows in 2022.
 These will serve as an open forum for us to host discussions and share how our communities are actively driving diversity and activism forward in travel.
-In addition, we are currently programming digital content aimed at opening a constructive dialogue for our community around diversity in travel, and how to ensure more equitable treatment for all, across hospitality.
+It is our goal to develop programming aimed at opening a constructive dialogue for our community around diversity in travel, and how to ensure more equitable treatment for all, across hospitality.

 We are learning, we are accountable, and we want to hear from our communities.
 Talk to us at email@example.com – we’re all ears.